pace-neutrons/Horace/documentation/user_docs/docs/manual/Cutting_data_of_interest_from_SQW_files_and_objects.rst

 * ``[]`` Automatic binning calculations.
-    Empty brackets indicate that the cut algorithm should identify binning ranges.
+    Empty brackets indicate that the cut algorithm should identify binning ranges itself.
-    The hull which surrounds source image is converted into target coordinate system and the min/max values of the target hull ranges in every dimension are taken as the new default ranges for the cut.
-The default ranges are taken for the directions where ``[]`` is used for requested ranges.
-The number of bins in selected dimension is taken equal to the number of bins in the source dimension which have the same number as source dimension.

-    E.g. if your provided ``[]`` for ``p4_bin`` this identifies ``dE`` ranges (4-th dimension).
-    All current projections do not change energy axis so this will lead to target cut having the same binning ranges in ``dE`` direction as the source cut.
-    If you provided ``[]`` for ``p3_bin`` and your source coordinate system is linear (defined by ``linear_proj``) and target coordinate system is cylindrical (defined by ``cylinder_proj`` see more on :ref:`cylindrical_projection` below) cut algorithm will try to identify :math:`\phi` range (3-rd coordinate of cylindrical coordinate system) of the source cuboid in the cylindrical coordinate system.
-The number of bins for the :math:`\phi` range will be equal to the number of bins in ``q-3`` dimension of the source coordinate system.
-If ``q-3`` dimension was integrated, the :math:`\phi` dimension of the target cylindrical coordinate system will be also integrated.
+    The step size of the target binning is taken equal to the step size of the binning currently present in the source image in the direction with the same number as the number of binning argument ``[]``.
+In more details auto-binning algorithm is described :ref:`below <bin_ranges_calculations>`.

 * ``[step]`` Automatic binning calculations with binning step size.